 Lisa Flynn has been a program host and producer for WFMT since 1991.
-She presents ‘The New Releases’ on Sunday mornings and has hosted many programs for the WFMT Radio Network, including ‘War Letters’ (which won the 2002 Peter Lisagor Award) and a series of live broadcasts in 2006 from Salzburg to celebrate Mozart’s 250th birthday.
-She also enjoys talking with the guest artists who visit WFMT for interviews and live performances, including Renée Fleming, John Adams, Jean-Yves Thibaudet, John Eliot Gardiner and many others.
-Before coming to Chicago, Lisa presented classical music at WOSU in Columbus, Ohio, and WMFE and WUCF in Orlando, Florida.
+She presents The New Releases on Sunday mornings and has hosted many programs for the WFMT Radio Network, including War Letters (which won the 2002 Peter Lisagor Award) and a series of live broadcasts from Salzburg to celebrate Mozart’s 250th birthday in 2006.
+As WFMT’s midday weekday announcer, Lisa hosts live studio performances and interviews guest artists including Renée Fleming, John Adams, Jean-Yves Thibaudet, John Eliot Gardiner, and many others.
+Before coming to Chicago, Lisa presented classical music at WOSU in Columbus, Ohio, and at WMFE and WUCF in Orlando, Florida.
 She holds a music degree from the University of Central Florida.

 WFMT Morning Program Host

 Carl Grapentine joined WFMT in 1986 and has been the host of WFMT’s morning program since 1996.
 He gives pre-concert lectures for the Chicago Symphony Orchestra, Lyric Opera of Chicago, Music of the Baroque, and many other groups.
 An alumnus of the University of Michigan School of Music, Carl has been the "stadium voice" of the Michigan Marching Band for 44 seasons – his voice being heard on national telecasts of 16 Rose Bowls and numerous other bowl games.
 He also added the responsibilities of game announcer at Michigan Stadium in 2006.